Basic Approach

 The DOWA Group CSR Procurement Guidelines

-In order to promote sustainability throughout our supply chain, the Dowa Group established the “Dowa Group CSR Procurement Guidelines” for our suppliers in FY2014, and has been revising the Guidelines (currently in Version 1.6) as necessary in response to social conditions.
-Based on our “CSR Procurement Policy” and “Responsible Mineral Procurement Policy,” the Guidelines present the Dowa Group’s basic approach and code of conduct for CSR procurement, and we request that our suppliers understand our promotion of sustainability management and comply with the Guidelines.
+In order to promote sustainability throughout our supply chain, the DOWA Group established the “DOWA Group CSR Procurement Guidelines” for our suppliers in FY2014, and has been revising the Guidelines (currently in Version 1.6) as necessary in response to social conditions.
+Based on our “CSR Procurement Policy” and “Responsible Mineral Procurement Policy,” the Guidelines present the DOWA Group’s basic approach and code of conduct for CSR procurement, and we request that our suppliers understand our promotion of sustainability management and comply with the Guidelines.
 We also inform our suppliers of our compliance with the Guidelines when we distribute our annual self-checklist and when we start new transactions with them.
 In addition, our CSR procurement-related policies are widely publicized on our website.

-DOWA Supplier Code Of Conduct
+DOWA Supplier Code of Conduct

 (1) Legal Compliance and Fair Trade